 Waging Nonviolence – “is a source for original news and analysis about struggles for justice and peace around the globe…. “waging nonviolence” is the active pursuit of a better, less violent society by means worthy of the goal and those best suited to achieving it.”
 Columnists include long-standing civil and human rights activist George Lakey, a founder with Bill Moyer and others, of Movement for a New Society (MNS).
 MNS was active from 1971 through the late 1980s and many of the tools – analysis, strategies, and tactics – used by nonviolent social movements today were developed in campaigns members organized. https://wagingnonviolence.org/

-Join us for the Human Science Institute’s (HSI) 2017 Conference: A Difference that Makes a Difference: Systemic Change for Social and Environmental Justice.
+Check out our website for information on the presentations we presented at the HSI conference in Salt Lake in September 2017 : A Difference that Makes a Difference: Systemic Change for Social and Environmental Justice.

 For more information and to register go to: http://humanscienceinstitute.org/app/